 EPUB is used on various software readers, including Google Play Books and Apple Books, but not by Amazon Kindle’s e-readers and related apps.
 Since it’s an open format and is based on HTML, it became a popular format for electronic data interchange (IDE).

-Among the most popular producers of content for public domain and open-licensed via EPUB are PubMed Central, SciELO, and Project Gutenberg.
+Among the most popular content producers for public domain and open-licensed via EPUB are PubMed Central, SciELO, and Project Gutenberg.
 Publishers may opt to include digital rights management (DRM) tools within EPUB files but are not required to do so.

 Examining the Lithium EPUB Reader App’s Features